Danny Cowley

-Danny Cowley (born 22 October 1978) is an English professional football coach who was most recently manager of EFL League One side Portsmouth.
+Danny Cowley (born 22 October 1978) is an English professional football coach who is head coach of Colchester United.

-He has previously managed Concord Rangers, Braintree Town, Lincoln City, Huddersfield Town and Portsmouth.
-He played at a semi-professional level as a midfielder.
+As a player he played at semi-professional level as a midfielder, although he was in the academy at Premier League club Wimbledon.
+He played for Dagenham & Redbridge, Purfleet, Barking, Harlow Town, Boreham Wood, Romford, Hornchurch, Brentwood Town and Concord Rangers.

+He became manager of Concord Rangers in 2008 before moving on to Braintree Town.
+In his single season with Braintree he took them to the National League play-off semi finals where they were defeated by Grimsby Town.
+He then guided Lincoln City to the National League title and the quarter finals of the FA Cup the following season.
+He has since gone on to manage in the EFL Championship with Huddersfield Town and more recently Portsmouth.

 Early life

 Cowley was born in Havering, London.
 He was involved with the youth set-up with Wimbledon from the under-10s to under-16s but was not offered a scholarship having suffered from Osgood–Schlatter disease.

 Playing career

 Playing as a midfielder he also spent time with non-League clubs, including Barking, Romford, AFC Hornchurch and Brentwood Town, before his career was ended by injury in 2007.
 Shortly after that, he was offered the assistant manager's job at Concord Rangers.

 Managerial career

 Concord Rangers

 When he took over at Concord Rangers (first as assistant and then as joint manager with Danny Scopes), the club was playing in the Essex Senior Football League, in front of crowds of around 50 people.
 In his first season the club was promoted to the Isthmian League Division One North, and narrowly missed out on a second successive promotion the following year, before being promoted a year later.
 After two seasons of consolidation, Cowley won his third promotion with the club, this time to the National League South.
 In his last season in charge, Concord reached the first round proper of the FA Cup, while narrowly missing out on a play-off spot.